Powers and Functions of the House of Delegates

 - one additional member from each of the zones in which every local bar association has adopted the Unit Plan of Membership;

-- the living former PBA secretary and former PBA treasurer who have most recently held those offices; and
+- the living former PBA Secretary and former PBA Treasurer who have most recently held those offices;

-- one additional member from each zone appointed as a Young Lawyer Zone Delegate under section 904 of the bylaws.
+- one additional member from each Zone appointed as a Young Lawyer Zone Delegate under section 904 of the Bylaws; and

 - each former president of the American Bar Association.

 No voting member is entitled to more than one vote, even if serving in a dual capacity in the House.
 (BL-Section 303)

 The following members of the House of Delegates have the same rights as the voting members, except that they are not allowed to vote, nor are they allowed to appeal a ruling of the House Chairman (BL-Section 303):

 - other former Chairs of the House of Delegates;

 - the Pennsylvania State Delegate to the House of Delegates of the American Bar Association;

 - Deans of the Pennsylvania law schools and also former deans of Pennsylvania law schools as long as they maintain membership in the Association;